gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 wanted to keep into it.
 Two changes of underclothing, the second-plainest dress I had (I would travel in the plainest, and hope no one looked too closely at how well made it was), a comb, some jewelry, and the rag dog I had slept with every night until I was ten.
-That was mine---not even my aunt had dared take it away from me.
+That was mine—not even my aunt had dared take it away from me.

 So here I sit, waiting.
 And wondering what life will be like with Kerrem, and